MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Introduction

 Combining docking (low fidelity) and binding free energy (high fidelity) using multi-fidelity surrogate models holds promise to make generative models more practical.
 Yet, the use of multi-fidelity methods in drug discovery has been limited.
 Prior work from \cite{hernandez2023multi} uses a generative model to generate query compounds with high acquisition function values computed by a \textit{separate} multi-fidelity surrogate model.
 However, since we want to generate query compounds to send to oracles at multiple fidelity levels, the distribution of optimal query compounds may differ across fidelities.
 A separate generative model is not aware of such differences across fidelity levels, hence it cannot send queries to the multi-fidelity oracles efficiently.

 We aim to address the problem of multi-fidelity generation with Multi-Fidelity Latent space Active Learning (MF-LAL), an integrated framework for compound generation using multi-fidelity active learning.
 Instead of separating the generative model and surrogate model, we perform surrogate modeling and generation together at each fidelity level using a sequence of hierarchical latent spaces.
-This improves the quality of generated queries because there is a separate latent space and decoder specialized for each fidelity, and improves surrogate modeling and inter-fidelity information passing because each latent space can be organized for predicting at just that level.
+This improves the quality of generated queries because there is a separate latent space and decoder specialized for each fidelity, and improves surrogate modeling because each latent space can be organized for predicting at just that level.
+Information is shared between fidelity levels using networks that map from lower to higher fidelity latent spaces.
 We use both docking and binding free energy methods as oracles in our multi-fidelity environment to achieve a favorable trade-off between cost and accuracy.
 In summary,

-\begin{itemize} \item we introduce a novel multi-fidelity surrogate and generative modeling framework, \textbf{MF-LAL}, which integrates data from multiple fidelity levels to generate high-quality samples at the highest fidelity (binding free energy). \item we employ an active learning approach with a novel query generation technique that ensures compounds generated at higher fidelities also scored well at lower fidelities, improving the quality of generated samples. \item we evaluate MF-LAL and baseline methods on a real-world problem setting involving optimizing the binding free energy of compounds against two disease-relevant human proteins, and find that MF-LAL generates compounds with significantly better scores than baselines. \end{itemize}
+\begin{itemize} \item We introduce a novel multi-fidelity generative modeling framework, \textbf{MF-LAL}, which integrates data from multiple fidelity levels to generate high-quality samples at the highest fidelity (binding free energy). \item We employ an active learning approach with a novel query generation technique that ensures compounds generated at higher fidelities also scored well at lower fidelities, improving the quality of generated samples. \item We evaluate MF-LAL and state-of-the-art baseline methods on a real-world task of optimizing the binding free energy of compounds against two disease-relevant human proteins, and find that MF-LAL generates compounds with significantly better scores than baselines ($\sim$ 50\% improvement in mean binding free energy). \end{itemize}